Job Archives

 • Referral bonus (up to $2,000)

-Essential Qualifications: Education/Licensure/Certification: Qualified candidates must have an Associate’s degree and be actively working towards an LSAA.
-Experience Required: Experience in the substance abuse field is preferred but not required.
+Essential Qualifications: Education/Licensure/Certification: Qualified candidates must have an active LADC or LPC from the state of Minnesota and a Master’s degree in Human Services or a related field.
+Experience Required: Experience in the substance abuse field is preferred, but not required.

 Job Features